anantojha/Multithreaded-Elevator-System/Documentation/README.txt

 src/Elevator/ElevatorSubsystem:
 Elevator.java: Elevator thread class that retrieves a request from the scheduler class, validates if request can be done, and services the request.
 Main method in this class creates and starts one elevator thread.
+ElevatorContext.java: Class that holds elevator's data such as the floor, direction and status.
-ElevatorState.java: State class for Elevator.java with setter and getter methods for elevator data.
+ElevatorState.java: Statemachine class for Elevator.java which updates, sets and gets elevator states.

 src/Elevator/Enums:
 Direction.java: Enum class that declares a type called Direction that can be either UP or DOWN.
 ElevatorStatus.java: Enum class that declares Elevator States.
 (RUNNING, ARRIVED, IDLE, OPEN DOOR, CLOSE DOOR, TERMINATE) FloorStatus.java: Enum class that declares Floor States.
 (INITIALIZE, PROCESSING, SENDING, WAITING) SchedulerStatus.java: Enum class that declares Scheduler States.
 (INITIALIZE, CONNECTED ELEVATOR, CONNECTED FLOOR, ADDING REQUEST, SEND REQUEST, COMPLETE REQUEST)
+SubsystemMapping.java: Enum class that declares each subsystem.

 src/Elevator/FloorSubsystem:
 Floor.java: Floor thread class that creates requests in a csv file stored in FloorCSV folder, reads the requests from created csv files and sends the request to the scheduler class.
 Main method in this class creates and starts 10 floor threads.